-Stick Like Glue Radio #119 On this episode of Stick Like Glue Radio I interview entrepreneur and coach Carolyn Herfurth on how to avoid and get your business out of ‘the dip’.
-Don’t miss it!
+Stick Like Glue Radio #157 On this special episode of Stick Like Glue Radio, I interview the serial entrepreneur and bestselling author John Warillow on his “Automatic Customer” strategy.
+A powerful ‘extending call’ with lots of nuggets – don’t miss it!

 Stick Like Glue Radio www.getjimpalmer.com